Not actual patients.

 THE SWEAT STRUGGLE IS REAL.

-Reducing excessive underarm sweat could be as easy as adding QBREXZA to your daily routine.
+Reducing excessive underarm sweat could be as easy as adding once-daily QBREXZA to your routine.

 • Icon showing a down trend arrow